seyan99/film-reviews-microservices/README.md

 **6. User service** responsible for user info and networking.

-In active development: fault tolerance, jwt-based authentication\authorization, notification and message queuing, db\server-side filtering with pagination and other improvements.
+In active development: jwt-based authentication\authorization and other improvements.